UPDATE: This article was originally posted on May 5, 2021. It has been updated with new information and tips below.

 Location: Durham, NC (United States)

 Fuqua’s Health Sector Management (HSM) Certificate Program is designed for those seeking to understand the challenges and opportunities within healthcare, as well as those seeking a transition into health management.
-Courses within the HSM program include a wide range of topics, such as “Biopharmaceutical and Medical Device Strategy,” “Commercialization of Disruptive Innovations,” and “Health Care Law and Policy.”
+Fuqua’s healthcare program is offered across MBA programs, including the Daytime MBA, Global Executive MBA, and Weekend Executive MBA.
+Courses within the HSM program include a wide range of topics, such as “Biotechnology and Pharmaceutical Strategy,” “Marketing of Health and Wellness,” and “Health Care Markets.”

 Students also have access to a number of extracurricular opportunities related to healthcare, including the Duke Health Sector Advisory Council, which meets biannually to discuss key issues in the industry, and the HSM Bootcamp, which exposes students to industry professionals and career opportunities.